Richmond Secondary Teaching Schools Alliance: School Direct Programme

 Have achieved at least a grade C or above in both Mathematics and English Language GCSEs (or approved equivalents).
 If you do not currently hold a GCSE grade C or above in Mathematics and English Language, please note that we accept the equivalency tests in both Mathematics and English offered by Equivalency Testing.

-For PE you will also need at least a C grade in GCSE Science.
+For PE and Science subjects you will also need at least a C grade in GCSE Science.

 Teaching is physically and mentally demanding, and there are fitness requirements set by the Department for Education for applicants to initial teacher training programmes.
-Please see the Roehampton, St Marys and Goldsmiths University websites for further details.
+Please see the Roehampton, St Marys and King's College University websites for further details.

 If you studied outside of the UK, you should visit the National Academic Recognition Centre (NARIC) to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels and an undergraduate degree.

 You will need to provide two references to accompany your UCAS application.
 Your application cannot be processed without them.
 We recommend that you start your references early as often this element of the application process is the slowest.